cometbft/cometbft/spec/mempool/gossip/dog.md

   spanning trees--the optimal P2P connection structure for disseminating data across the network.

-* **Redundancy Control mechanism.** For keeping nodes resilient to Byzantine attacks, the protocol maintains a minimum level of redundant transactions.
+* **Redundancy Control mechanism.** For keeping nodes resilient to Byzantine attacks, the protocol maintains a minimum level of transaction redundancy.
 Nodes periodically measure the redundancy level of received transactions and decide if they should request peers for more or less transactions.
 If a node is not receiving enough duplicate transactions, it will request its peers to re-activate a previously disabled route.
 This ensures a steady yet controlled flow of data.